'Comeback' Animation Short: Interview with Vladimir Leschiov

 "They respect each other.
 They are huge workaholics, but they are smiling much more than Europeans, and they are more open-minded than Europeans.
 They have this border when it's OK to say something bad to each other or not; we don't have this border.
 We do not control ourselves; Japanese people will never tell you something like "Go to hell" or something like that".

 Comeback is about to start its festival trip and juries and audience feedback is on its way.
 "It makes me even more satisfied to hear people describing a different version of the film I couldn't even expect to hear" he anticipates possible reactions.
-He attributes this to his multi-layered story which invokes both reality and subconscious ideas and creations; this in turn gives the liberty to the audience to create themselves even more layers within the story.
+He attributes this to his multi-layered story which invokes both reality and subconscious ideas and creations; this in turn gives the liberty to the audience to create even more layers within the story.
 "This makes me happy because the film works.
-It's not a picture which you just saw for what it is; it is a picture which makes you think and participate.
+It's not a picture which you just saw for what it is; it is a picture that makes you think and participate.
 You're a player in this cinema game".

 This is audience interaction without the need for XR/VR equipment.
 "You're watching Tarkovsky's The Mirror or Nostalghia.
 You are there, and immediately the protagonist of the story.
 Your brain is not resting, but working in a good way.
-Not the way you think how to get food, and how to earn money, but in a more natural, creative way.
+Not the way you think about how to get food, and how to earn money, but in a more natural, creative way.
 You can watch these films many times, and you'll discover something new".

-Self-aware of his cultural Russian origins (but never himself lived in Russia), he describes himself as a mix absorbing all major influences and a 'global person' -even though he won't cash this out as a success story.
-"The animation community is very special, because there are no conquerants.
-In the live-action film industry, actors are struggling for the main role, the Oscars.
+Self-aware of his cultural Russian origins (but never lived in Russia), he describes himself as a mix absorbing all major influences and a 'global person' -even though he won't cash this out as a success story.
+"The animation community is very special because there are no conquerants.
+In the live-action film industry, actors are struggling for the main role, at the Oscars.
 They're pretending they're friends, but they're not; they're conquerants.
 I haven't noticed this in the animation community so far".

 The Latvian animation community is small and nice and vibrant and hard-working (time sometimes getting in the way of closer friendships.
 The way to build it forward would imply a better understanding of the art itself.
 "Budget is not the main problem" Leschiov observes.
 "You can still make an average film with good financial support, and the reverse.
 I would like to see better conditions for the artist to move free.
 I want the country to see that artists are different people; to make something nice, they have to be free of things like the administrative stuff.
-We don't ask our Prime Minister to paint a picture; why do you ask us to be an accountant, and a businessman?
+We don't ask our Prime Minister to paint a picture; why do you ask us to be an accountant and a businessman?
 Artists are a different nation, with a different way of thinking, but an important and necessary part of society.
-It's because of that part of the society that the other part can enjoy the arts and music, etc. And we'll lose them if we think otherwise; it's obvious.
+It's because of that part of society that the other part can enjoy the arts and music, etc. And we'll lose them if we think otherwise; it's obvious.
 I want this change".
 Fair enough.

 Comeback by Vladimir Leschiov has its world premiere at The Krakow Film Festival (30 May - 6 June 2021) and later at the Annecy International Animation Film Festival, 14-19 June 2021.